Can You Run Your Pool Robot When Shocking Your Pool?

 Potential Risks of Running a Pool Robot While Shocking

-When shocking your pool, you are adding chemicals to the water to eliminate bacteria and other contaminants.
+When shocking your pool, you add chemicals to the water to eliminate bacteria and other contaminants.
 These chemicals could be harmful to your pool robot and may cause damage to the unit.
 And that could be an expensive mistake.

 Additionally, the shock treatment can cause the water to become cloudy, which can make it difficult for the robot to navigate and clean the pool effectively.